 Olinto Is Passionate And Friendly

 On a private tour, friendly chemistry with your guide is essential.
-His attitude and experience make the difference between a good activity and an excellent activity.
+His attitude and experience make the difference between a good and excellent activity.

 You can’t not like Olinto.

 He speaks passionately about his work and gives clear explanations.
 And you can talk to him about anything and everything.
 He will always be curious to listen to you.